Retzu/taskstack/README.md

 Docker
 ------
 We'll use a Docker container for running PostgreSQL so people don't have to install PostgreSQL to their machines.
+There's a script that automates the start of the container somewhat but it's probably pretty crappy.

 Django
 ------